-O'Donovan Rossa (née Irwin), Mary Jane (1845–1916), poet, was born on 27 January 1845 in Clonakilty, Co.
+O'Donovan Rossa, Mary Jane (née Irwin) (1845–1916), poet, was born in 1844/5 (baptised 26 January 1845) in Clonakilty, Co.
 Cork, the daughter of Maxwell Irwin, a farmer and member of Young Ireland.
 She was educated in the Sacred Heart Convent, Roscrea and started writing poetry at an early age.
-On 22 August 1864 she married Jeremiah O'Donovan Rossa (qv), who subsequently swore her brothers into the IRB.
+On 22 August 1864 she married Jeremiah O'Donovan Rossa (qv), who subsequently swore her brothers into the Irish Republican Brotherhood (IRB).
 They were married for fifty-two years and had thirteen children, some of whom died young.

 Mary Jane held nationalist sympathies and contributed poems and fiction to the Irish People (1863–5) under the pseudonyms ‘Cliodhna’ and ‘M. J. I.’ In October 1865, after the imprisonment of her husband, she became the secretary of a ‘ladies’ committee’ which collected money for the families of the imprisoned Fenians.
 The police suspected that she was using the money to finance IRB activity, and she resigned from the committee in March 1867.
 She wrote to the British prime minister, W. E. Gladstone, appealing for the release of her husband but received no reply.
 On the advice of her husband she emigrated to New York, her fare having been paid by Richard Pigott (qv).
 In America she supported herself by writing, public speaking, and giving elocution classes.
 Her only volume of poetry, Irish lyrical poems, was published in New York in 1868.
 Occasionally she contributed poetry to Irish-American newspapers in New York.